meyfa/fs-adapters/README.md

 ### `createReadStream(fileName)`

-Create a read stream for the given file name.
+Create a read-stream for the given file name.
 This should be preferred over `read()` when the file is potentially large or does not need to be in memory all at once.